-Beginner’s course.
+A course for Beginners.
 The basic approaches to writing.What makes a short story, a poem or a script?
-What’s a character?
+What is a character?
 We will look at practical ways of answering these questions and others.
 Suitable for beginners and those who need to brush up.

 Who is the course aimed at?

 students with little experience of creative writing or those wishing to rediscover creative writing

 This course offers an introduction into what makes a poem or a short story.
 A look at the basics of characterisation, plot, structure, dialogue

 By the end of the course I will have learned:

 Approaches to creative writing and some of the basic tools

 Do I need any skills, experience or qualifications before I join the course?